- Family and Parenting

 I decided that I will start writing letters to my children.
 My children are 24 and 21 (twins).
 They live in different states than I do.
 Although I talk to them a few times per week, I only see them once or twice a year.
 They are not at the stage where they will probably enjoy taking the time to sit down and read letters from their mother.
 They will maybe think I am being silly, and how much easier it would be to text or send them an instant message on Facebook.
 But I want them to have these letters in their hands.
 I want it to be something they can go back and read forever.
 Things on the internet could change.
 They may close their Facebook page someday and not have those instant messages anymore.
 They may drop their cell phone in a pool and not be able to get the messages back.
 And when I am gone, they will be gone.

 I am writing to them about their growing up years....how hard I tried to be a good mom....some of the mistakes I made....some of the special memories we made together that they may have forgotten about.
-And of course I will write about how special each one of them were and are to me.
+And of course, I will write about how special each one of them was and are to me.

 If something does happen to me, they will have all of these letters to them that they can keep and re-read forever.
 I hope that after I am gone these notebooks will be something they treasure and share with their own children someday.